inevolin/AlterWorld/README.md

 [![https://www.youtube.com/watch?v=1868xd5DWUg](http://i3.ytimg.com/vi/1868xd5DWUg/hqdefault.jpg)](https://www.youtube.com/watch?v=1868xd5DWUg)

-#### Augmented Reality (AR) / Virtual Reality(VR)
+#### Augmented Reality (AR) / Virtual Reality (VR)
-You can use a budget VR headset (such as Google Cardboard VR) with your smartpone.
+You can use a budget VR headset (such as Google Cardboard VR) with your smartphone.
 Navigate to AlterWorld, select the desired filters and effects, rotate your phone horizontally.
 Finally to enter VR mode click the "VR mode" checkbox.
 It's also recommended to go into full-screen mode by double tap/click the output image.

 YouTube video: